Violin, Career Studies

 In 1992 Midori founded Midori & Friends, a non-profit organization in New York City that brings music education programs to underserved schoolchildren.
 Two other organizations, Music Sharing, based in Japan, and Partners in Performance, based in the U.S., also bring music closer to the lives of people who may not otherwise have involvement with the arts.
 Midori’s commitment to community collaboration and outreach is further realized in her Orchestra Residencies Program, which involves week-long residencies with American youth orchestras.

-Midori joins the faculty of the Curtis Institute of Music in 2018.
+Midori joined the faculty of the Curtis Institute of Music in 2018.